-So far in 2019, the sale of single family homes make up 67% of all transactions in Truckee.
+So far in 2019, the sale of single-family homes makes up 67% of all transactions in Truckee.
 There have been a few months this year that saw lower transactional value than last year.
-February, March and June all experienced lower transactional volume.
+February, March, and June all experienced lower transactional volume.
 June’s volume was markedly lower.
 As a whole, transactional volume is down 55% from last year, but we still have a little less than half the year to go.

 It’s still too soon to tell if the market here is slowing down or if it will keep pace with last year.
 I’ll update you on this in the fall!
 As we all know, transactional volume is one of the many indicators of economic health, and everyone is starting to wonder about the next downturn.

 At the bottom of every email newsletter, you should include your phone number and encourage readers to call or text you to get in touch.

 How to look like a local real estate market expert...in your blog

 Does blogging bring in quality real estate leads for Realtors®?
 That’s debatable.
 Many real estate agents find that blogging brings in new leads via SEO and that it helps them nurture prospects who are learning about the local market before deciding to buy.
 Still, other agents feel that it’s a waste of time.